mcoirad/the-grunfeld/_executives/Bob Myers_['GSW'].md

   <li>Drafted Draymond Green with 35th pick but was worth 3th pick.</li>

-  <li>Drafted Nico Mannion with 48th pick but was worth 37th pick.</li>
+  <li>Drafted Gui Santos with 55th pick but was worth 19th pick.</li>

-  <li>Drafted Kevon Looney with 30th pick but was worth 12th pick.</li>
+  <li>Drafted Nico Mannion with 48th pick but was worth 39th pick.</li>

   </ul>'
 end_year: 2023